DMARCify logoDMARCify

 1. Purpose

-This Data Processing Addendum ("DPA") supplements the DMARCify Terms of Service ("Agreement") and governs DMARCify GmbH's ("Processor") processing of Personal Data on behalf of the Customer ("Controller").
+This Data Processing Addendum ("DPA") supplements the DMARCify Terms of Service ("Agreement") and governs Digital David AG's ("Processor") processing of Personal Data on behalf of the Customer ("Controller").
 It is incorporated by reference into the Agreement and is binding when Customer uses DMARCify in a manner that involves Personal Data of EU/EEA, UK, or Swiss data subjects.

 Need a counter-signed PDF for your records?
 Email legal@dmarcify.dev — we'll issue one within one business day at no charge.